Medical Board Attorney

 Remember, investigators may seem impartial or even friendly – that is part of their job.
 But they are not on your side.
 Don’t stumble into a half-truth or a vague statement that could be misconstrued as a lie.

 As a rule of thumb, you should assume your statements will be viewed in the worst possible light and then used against you.
 With this in mind, keep your guard up and choose your words wisely.
-Here again, we recommend that you talk to a lawyer about issuing a response on your behalf.
+Here again, we recommend that you talk to a medical license defense lawyer about issuing a response on your behalf.

 Your Right to Due Process: Why It’s a Good Idea to Request a Medical Board Hearing